top of page

 Microeconomics: The study of economics relevant to individuals, families, and businesses.

-Scarcity: Limited quantities of resources to meet unlimited needs and/or wants.
+Scarcity: Limited quantities of resources to meet unlimited needs and/or wants because they are rare.

 Shortage: When the excess demand/ scarcity is the result of low prices.